odera89/netizen.io/wp-content/plugins/types/readme.txt

 Sure you can!
 Types, by itself, replaces several other plugins that define custom types and fields.
 We believe that it does it much better, but it's up to you to decide.

-If you also buy Views, you'll have a complete solution for both **defining** and **displaying** custom data.
+If you also buy Views, with Toolset, you'll have a complete solution for both **defining** and **displaying** custom data.
 You can achieve everything that Views does if you're fluent in PHP and know WordPress API.
 When you buy Views, you're also supporting Types development, but we're not looking for donations.
 You should consider Views for its value and nothing else.

 = I am already a ninje developer, do I really need Views? =